jinx

 Jinx's high performance and low resource usage comes from directly calling the

-and loads the dynamic module at startup.
-By binding directly to the native
+dynamic module at startup.
+By binding directly to the native Enchant API, Jinx

-Enchant is widely used by other text editors and supports Nuspell, Hunspell,
+avoids slower inter-process communication.
+Enchant is used by other text editors

 Jinx supports spell-checking multiple languages in the same buffer.
 See the